ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Enable plugin in unreal

 Now you can open your unreal project and open the Plugins window by selecting Edit->Plugins in the main window menu bar.
-Inside this window scroll in the list of plugins down until you find the Group **Project** and the sub group **Articy**, click on Articy and enable the ArticyImporter plugin on the right.
+Inside this window scroll in the list of groups down until you find the Group **Project** and the sub group **Articy**, click on Articy and enable the ArticyImporter plugin on the right.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/enable_plugin.png">